habb cold-pressed black seed oil bottle on a kitchen counter with figs and a coffee mug, soft morning light

 Our guarantee

-Ninety days from the day your bottle arrives — not from the day you ordered.
+Ninety days from delivery if you subscribed.
+Thirty days if you ordered one-time.
 One unit per SKU on your first order.
 No restocking fee.
 No return required.
-If the oil isn't for you, email hello@habb.co and you get your money back.
-The ninety-day clock starts at delivery because the oil can't prove anything until it's in your hand.
+If the oil isn’t for you, email hello@habb.co and you get your money back.
+The clock starts at delivery either way — the oil can’t prove anything until it’s in your hand.